 The priest recites a summary of our salvation history and Jesus' institution of Communion when He ate the Passover meal with His disciples the night before His crucifixion.
-The Sanctus (or Holy, Holy, Holy) allows us to join in song with the celestial choir of saints and angels worshiping God in heaven before His throne as we are spiritually lifted into the Lord's presence.
+The Sanctus (or Holy, Holy, Holy) is a song inviting us to join in with the celestial choir of saints and angels worshiping God in heaven before His throne of grace as we are spiritually lifted into the Lord's presence.